espocrm/documentation/docs/administration/nginx-server-configuration.md

 ```
 # RewriteBase /
 ```
 with

 ```
 RewriteBase /REQUEST_URI/api/v1/
 ```

-where REQUEST_URI is a part of URL, e.g. for “http://example.com/espocrm/”, REQUEST_URI is “espocrm”.
+where REQUEST_URI is a part of URL, e.g. for 'http://example.com/espocrm/', REQUEST_URI is 'espocrm'.